-Value le 9.5 - continued from previous page Description media_harmony Allows Avid editorial workstations to share a net- work drive. netatalk Eases the co-existence of SMB and AFP shares. offline Marks all files in the share with the DOS offline at- tribute.
-This can prevent Windows Explorer from reading files just to make thumbnail images. posix_eadb Provides Extended Attributes (EAs) support so they can be used on filesystems which do not provide native support for EAs. preopen Useful for video streaming applications that want to read one file per frame. readahead Useful for Windows Vista clients reading data using Windows Explorer. readonly Marks a share as read-only for all clients connect- ing within the configured time period. shadow_copy Allows Microsoft shadow copy clients to browse shadow copies on Windows shares. shadow_copy_test Shadow copy testing. shell_snap Provides shell-script callouts for snapshot creation and deletion operations issued by remote clients using the File Server Remote VSS Protocol (FSRVP). skel_opaque Implements dummy versions of all VFS modules (useful to VFS module developers). skel_transparent Implements dummy passthrough functions of all · VFS modules (useful to VFS module developers). snapper Provides the ability for remote SMB clients to ac- cess shadow copies of FSRVP snapshots using Win- dows Explorer. streams_depot Experimental module to store alternate data streams in a central directory.
-The association with the primary file can be lost due to inode num- bers changing when a directory is copied to a new location (see https://marc.info/?l=samba&m= 132542069802160&w=2) . streams_xattr Enabled by default.
-Enables storing of NTFS alter- nate data streams in the file system. syncops Ensures metadata operations are performed syn- chronously. time_audit Logs system calls that take longer than the num- ber of defined milliseconds. unityed_media Allows multiple Avid clients to share a network drive. winmsa Emulate Microsoft's MoveSecurityAttributes=0 reg- istry option, setting the ACL for file and directory hierarchies to inherit from the parent directory into which they are moved. worm Controls the writability of files and folders depend- ing on their change time and an adjustable grace period. xattr_tdb Stores Extended Attributes (EAs) in a tdb file so they can be used on filesystems which do not pro- 1 vide support for EAs.

-Value Description zfs_space Correctly calculates ZFS space used by the share, including space used by ZFS snapshots, quotas, and resevations.
+Value Posseriation Description offline Mark all files in the share with the DOS offline at- tribute.
+This can prevent Windows Explorer from reading files just to make thumbnail images. posix_eadb Provide Extended Attributes (EAs) support so they can be used on filesystems which do not provide native support for EAs. preopen Useful for video streaming applications that want to read one file per frame. readahead Useful for Windows Vista clients reading data using Windows Explorer. readonly Mark a share as read-only for all clients connecting , within the configured time period. shadow_copy Allow Microsoft shadow copy clients to browse shadow copies on Windows shares. shadow_copy_zfs Allow Microsoft shadow copy clients to browse Shadow_copy_215 shadow copies on Windows shares.
+This object uses ZFS snapshots (page 250) of the shared pool or dataset to create the shadow copies. shell_snap Provide shell-script callouts for snapshot creation sileii_silaþ and deletion operations issued by remote clients using the File Server Remote VSS Protocol (FSRVP). streams_depot Experimental module to store alternate data streams in a central directory.
+The association with the primary file can be lost due to inode num- bers changing when a directory is copied to a new location See https://marc.info/?l=samba&m= 132542069802160&w=2. streams_xattr Enable storing NTFS alternate data streams in the file system.
+Enabled by default. syncops Ensure metadata operations are performed syn- chronously. time_audit Log system calls that take longer than the defined number of milliseconds. unityed_media Allow multiple Avid clients to share a network , - drive. virusfilter This extremely experimental module is still under development and does not work at this time. winmsa Emulate the Microsoft MoveSecurityAttributes=0 · · · · · · · · · · · · · · · · · · · registry option.
+Moving files or directories sets the ACL for file and directory hierarchies to inherit from the destination directory. worm Control the writability of files and folders dependworm ing on their change time and an adjustable grace period. xattr_tdb Store Extended Attributes (EAs) in a tdb file so they can be used on filesystems which do not provide support for EAs. zfs_space Correctly calculate ZFS space used by the share, including space used by ZFS snapshots, quotas, and resevations.
 Enabled by default. zfsacl Provide ACL extensions for proper integration with ZFS.
-Enabled by default.
+Enabled by default. •

-Note: Be careful when using multiple SMB shares, some with and some without fruit. macOS clients negotiate SMB2 AAPL protocol extensions on the first connection to the server, so mixing shares with and without fruit will globally disable AAPL if the first connection occurs without fruit.
+Warning: Be careful when using multiple SMB shares, some with and some without fruit. macOS clients negotiate SMB2 AAPL protocol extensions on the first connection to the server, so mixing shares with and without fruit will globally disable AAPL if the first connection occurs without fruit.
 To resolve this, all macOS clients need to disconnect from all SMB shares and the first reconnection to the server has to be to a fruit-enabled share.